josh-project/josh/src/guide/gettingstarted.md

 ## Setting up the proxy

-Josh is distributed via [docker hub](https://hub.docker.com/r/joshproject/josh-proxy), and is installed and started with the following command:
+Josh is distributed via [Docker Hub](https://hub.docker.com/r/joshproject/josh-proxy), and is installed and started with the following command:

 ```shell
 {{#include gettingstarted.t:docker_github}}
 ```

-This starts josh as a proxy to github.com, in a docker container, mounting the ./git\_data folder to the image for use by josh.
+This starts Josh as a proxy to `github.com`, in a Docker container, creating a volume `josh-vol` and mounting it to the image for use by Josh.

 ## Cloning a repository

-Once josh is running, we can clone a repository through it.
+Once Josh is running, we can clone a repository through it.
-For example, let's clone josh:
+For example, let's clone Josh:

 ```shell
 {{#include gettingstarted.t:clone_full}}
 ```

-As we can see, this repository is simply the normal josh one:
+As we can see, this repository is simply the normal Josh one:

 ```shell
 {{#include gettingstarted.t:ls_full}}
 ```

-## Extracting a module
+## Cloning a part of the repo

-Josh becomes interesting when we want to extract a module.
+Josh becomes interesting when we want to clone a part of the repo.
-Let's check out the josh repository again, but this time let's filter only the documentation out:
+Let's check out the Josh repository again, but this time let's filter only the documentation out:

 ```shell